 A seaport city on the west coast United States, Seattle is the largest city in both the Washington State and Pacific Northwest.
 Did you know?
 Seattle is the northernmost city in the USA.

-Seattle’s beauty lies on the fact that it’s surrounded by waters and mountains, specifically Mount Rainier which you can see from the distance from the city itself.
+Seattle’s beauty lies in the fact that it’s surrounded by waters and mountains, specifically Mount Rainier which you can see from the distance from the city itself.

 The city is very walkable which makes it great for travelling foodies as you can mix attractions with the restaurants in one crawl.

-Along with the rising tech hub, there are some pretty interesting and unique things you can do in the city… and they are Instagrammable too.
+Along with the rising tech hub, there are many pretty interesting and unique things to do in Seattle… and they are Instagrammable spots too.